-JOB DESCRIPTION Sports journalist OTHER INFORMATION Shot by at least four unidentified assailants while walking with his five-year-old daughter • He had served as a spokesperson for the Liberal Party of Honduras for the previous four campaigns. • Also an employee of the National Registry (Registro Nacional de las Personas).
-STATUS Case unsolved IMPUNITY Yes
+JOB DESCRIPTION Sports journalist OTHER INFORMATION Shot by at least four unidentified assailants while walking with his five-year-old daughter • He had served as a spokesperson for the Liberal Party of Honduras for the previous four campaigns.553 • Also an employee of the National Registry (Registro Nacional de las Personas).554 STATUS Case unsolved IMPUNITY Yes

-36. ANÍBAL BARROW DATE OF DEATH Abducted June 24, 2013; body found July 9, 2013 JOB DESCRIPTION Presented a daily news program, "Aníbal Barrow y nada más" on Globo TV in Tegucigalpa OTHER INFORMATION Kidnapped while in San Pedro Sula and shot; body found dismembered and burned • The authorities believe that it was a contract killing carried out by a local criminal group.
-At least nine suspects were arrested between July and November 2013, including the gang leader and the suspected assassin; police searching for at least one more suspect According to one witness, Barrow's murder was ordered by an unnamed drug trafficker • On the day of the abduction, Barrow had interviewed three Libertad y Refundación (LIBRE) party candidates in the forthcoming November elections: Juan Barahona, a trade union leader; Enrique Flores Lanza; and Jari Dixon, a lawyer.
-They talked about the fourth anniversary of the coup d'état that took place in Honduras on June 28, 2009 • Suspects confirmed • Arrests made STATUS Awaiting trial IMPUNITY Outcome pending
+36. ANÍBAL BARROW DATE OF DEATH Abducted June 24, 2013; body found July 9, 2013 JOB DESCRIPTION Presented a daily news program, "Aníbal Barrow y nada más" on Globo TV in Tegucigalpa other INFORMATION Kidnapped while in San Pedro Sula and shot; body found dismembered and burned • The authorities believe that it was a contract killing carried out by a local criminal group.
+At least nine suspects were arrested between July and November 2013, including the gang leader and the suspected assassin; police searching for at least one more suspect555 According to one witness, Barrow's murder was ordered by an unnamed drug trafficker556 • On the day of the abduction, Barrow had interviewed three Libertad y Refundación (LIBRE) party candidates in the forthcoming November elections: Juan Barahona, a trade union leader; Enrique Flores Lanza; and Jari Dixon, a lawyer.
+They talked about the fourth anniversary of the coup d'état that took place in Honduras on June 28, 2009557 • Suspects confirmed • Arrests made status Awaiting trial IMPUNITY Outcome pending

 37. MANUEL MURILLO VARELA DATE OF DEATH October 23, 2013; body found next day JOB DESCRIPTION Freelance cameraman.
-Worked as an official cameraman for several public figures, including former President Zelaya, and, more recently, for TV Globo.
-OTHER INFORMATION The Inter-American Commission of Human Rights (IACHR) requested precautionary measures for Murillo after he and a colleague were kidnapped and tortured for 24 hours in February 2010 • Murillo told Committee of Relatives of the Detained and Disappeared in Honduras (COFADEH) and the Truth and Reconciliation Commission (CVR) that his family had been threatened by policemen seeking video footage of political demonstrations in June 2009 • He was a member of Libertad y Refundación (LIBRE) party STATUS Case unsolved IMPUNITY Yes
+Worked as an official cameraman for several public figures, including former President Zelaya,559 and, more recently, for TV Globo.
+OTHER INFORMATION The Inter-American Commission of Human Rights (IACHR) requested precautionary measures for Murillo after he and a colleague were kidnapped and tortured for 24 hours in February 2010 • Murillo told Committee of Relatives of the Detained and Disappeared in Honduras (COFADEH) and the Truth and Reconciliation Commission (CVR) that his family had been threatened by policemen seeking video footage of political demonstrations in June 2009 • He was a member of Libertad y Refundación (LIBRE) party559 STATUS Case unsolved IMPUNITY Yes government corruption in the months before his murder,560 and had reported receiving death threats561 Argeñal was a member of Libertad y Refundación (LIBRE) and Vida Televisión had voiced support for the party562 STATUS Case unsolved IMPUNITY Yes